YC-backed Deskimo, an on-demand coworking space app, launches in Singapore and Hong Kong – TechCrunch

 Part of Y Combinator’s current batch, Deskimo wants to make finding coworking spaces easier.
 Its on-demand booking app is currently available in Singapore and Hong Kong, with plans to enter more markets after Demo Day.
 Its founders are former Rocket Internet executives who say that their main competition aren’t spaces like WeWork or other hot desk booking apps.
 Instead, its Starbucks, since Deskimo caters to people who usually work from home, but occasionally need a place nearby where they can get away from distractions or take meetings.
-Deskimo partners with employers and charges them by the minutes their workers spend at space, instead of a monthly or yearly fee.
+Deskimo partners with employers and charges them by the time their workers spend at space, instead of a monthly or yearly fee.

 Deskimo was launched in February by Raphael Cohen, Rocket Internet’s former head of Asia, and Christian Mischler, who co-founded Foodpanda and served as its global chief operating officer.
 After Rocket Internet, the two started HotelQuickly, an on-demand booking app they sold in 2017.